 The vineyard is located above Rylstone in the Central Ranges GI of NSW (40km southeast of Mudgee, 70km northeast of Bathurst).
 It was planted in 1998 by Richard & Janet de Beaurepaire, with a mixture of Bordeaux, Rhône, and Burgundy varieties with the intention of selling most of the grapes whilst organically growing wine production.
 The decision to plant the vineyard at this location over other established winegrowing regions (including family winemaking operations in the Yarra Valley) was due to the similarity of the terroir to Burgundy – the home of the de Beaurepaire family.
 The vineyard is in a mountain valley, 150 kilometres from the coast in the Great Dividing Range.
 It is planted on North facing slopes rising from the Cudgegong River to an altitude of 650m.
 Geologically, the vineyard is planted on an Ordovician-era (450 MY ago) coral reef with shallow sandy and sandy-loam soils on limestone.
 The limestone was mined nearby until recently by Kandos Cement.
 The altitude, distance from ocean and poor heat retention of the soil and limestone, creates an inland continental climate as cool as Central Otago in New Zealand and Tasmania in Australia during the growing season with extreme diurnal variation – late Sept/Oct Budburst, Jan/Feb Veraison and March/April Harvest.

-Harvest (yield): Machine harvested on the evening of 24 February with a baumé of 13.5 and Total Acid of 8g/l.
-Yield was approximately 1.7 tonnes per hectare (~11 hl/ha).
-Sourced from A Block (clone D1V7), with an average vine age of 20 years.
+Harvest (yield): Machine harvested on the evening of 11 March with a baumé of 13 and pH of 3.35.
+Yield was approximately 3.5 tonnes per hectare (~20 hl/ha).
+Sourced from A Block (clone D1V7), with an average vine age of 21 years.
 The soils are very shallow (down to 30cm in spots), predominantly free-flowing sand with a little clay over limestone bedrock with a moderate slope.

-Crushed and destemmed and then left on skins for 8 hours before being very gently pressed over 5 hours.
+Crushed and destemmed and then left on skins for 4 hours before being very gently pressed over 5 hours.
 Pressing was very slow and gentle on the destemmed fruit.
 Juices from the last pressing were not retained.
 Fermentation started cool (16 degrees) and was undertaken using native (“wild”) yeasts.
 Once fermentation was 90% complete it was transferred to stainless-steel tanks.
 Limited malolactic conversion.
 Not fined.
-Vegan Friendly.
+Vegan.

 Kept on lees in steel tanks for 9 months on lees with limited battonage.